Skip to main content

 The incentives offered, the financial rewards for participation, are governed by a precise set of rules.
 These regulations are a tacit acknowledgment that proactive health is a desirable outcome, both for the individual and the system at large.
 They provide a starting point, a reason to engage.

 The primary incentive limit is set at 30% of the total cost of self-only health coverage.
-This figure applies to what are known as health-contingent wellness programs, where the reward is tied to achieving a specific health outcome, such as reaching a target or cholesterol level.
+This figure applies to what are known as health-contingent wellness programs, where the reward is tied to achieving a specific health outcome, such as reaching a target blood pressure or cholesterol level.

 This financial encouragement is designed to be substantial enough to motivate action, to prompt you to take that first step of measurement and awareness.
 It is the system’s way of placing a tangible value on your proactive engagement with your own physiology.